sach-12/proactive-hemem/README.md

 On top of the HeMem implementation, we have implemented Proactive HeMem, which is a version of HeMem that uses a proactive migration policy to move data between memory tiers.
 We implemented 3 different approaches to proactive migration.
 The link to the presentation slides for Proactive HeMem, which includes some initial results, can be found [here](https://docs.google.com/presentation/d/1EwmgLvLuy5wcBPVJ9qDFPuSjwzkhD60rcnaH2HqUroM/edit?usp=sharing).

+In order to reproduce the results of the report and slides, please run the bash script named run-seq.sh in microbenchmarks.

 ### Stride-based Prefetching

 Stride-based prefetching is a simple proactive migration policy that introduces **stride pattern detection** to optimize memory access performance.
 The system now tracks recent memory accesses per CPU core, identifying repeated stride-based access patterns.
 Upon detection, it **proactively prefetches** future memory pages and migrates them from NVM to DRAM in advance, reducing access latency.